tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 A lower bound on the entropy of this mixture model.

-The bound below is not always very tight, and its usefulness depends on the mixture probabilities and the distributions in use.
+The bound below is not always very tight, and its usefulness depends on the mixture probabilities and the components in use.

 A lower bound is useful for ELBO when the `Mixture` is the variational
 distribution: